History of software: Free and open source software

+Free and Open Source Software (FOSS) refers to software that is both freely available for use and distributed under licenses that grant users the freedom to access, modify, and share the software's source code.
+This approach contrasts with proprietary software, where the source code is typically closed and usage is restricted by licensing agreements.
+FOSS promotes collaboration and transparency, enabling developers and users worldwide to contribute to the software's improvement, tailor it to their needs, and share enhancements without legal or financial barriers.
+Popular examples of FOSS include operating systems like Linux, web browsers like Mozilla Firefox, and programming languages like Python.
+The philosophy behind FOSS not only drives technological innovation but also fosters a global community committed to creating accessible and adaptable software for diverse needs.

 Recent developments

 App stores

 Applications for mobile devices (cellphones and tablets) have been termed "apps" in recent years.
 Apple chose to funnel iPhone and iPad app sales through their App Store, and thus both vet apps, and get a cut of every paid app sold.
 Apple does not allow apps which could be used to circumvent their app store (e.g. virtual machines such as the Java or Flash virtual machines).

 The Android platform, by contrast, has multiple app stores available for it, and users can generally select which to use (although Google Play requires a compatible or rooted device).

 This move was replicated for desktop operating systems with GNOME Software (for Linux), the Mac App Store (for macOS), and the Windows Store (for Windows).
 All of these platforms remain, as they have always been, non-exclusive: they allow applications to be installed from outside the app store, and indeed from other app stores.

 The explosive rise in popularity of apps, for the iPhone in particular but also for Android, led to a kind of "gold rush", with some hopeful programmers dedicating a significant amount of time to creating apps in the hope of striking it rich.
 As in real gold rushes, not all of these hopeful entrepreneurs were successful.